Guliso

 Guliso town is the administrative seat of Guliso district.
 Other towns in Guliso woreda Dilla and Cheliya Yeka.

-The distance between the capital city of Oromia Finfinee and Guliso is around 487km.
+The distance between the capital city of Oromia Finfinee and Guliso is around 487 km.

 Coffee is an important cash crop of this woreda; over 60 square kilometers are planted with this crop.

 Demographics

 The 2007 national census reported a total population for this Aanaa of 69,856 in 13,738 households, of whom 34,795 were men and 35,061 women; 7,867 or 11.26% of its population were urban dwellers.
 The majority of the inhabitants observed Protestantism, with 88.64% reporting that as their religion, while 6.83% observed Ethiopian Orthodox Christianity and 3.69% were Muslim.